The cutting edge of therapy with couples, internationally.

 My credentials: Besides my licenses as a psychologist (WI and VA), after graduating, I was accepted as a member of the National Register of Health Service Providers in Psychology and also received the Interjurisdictional Practice Certificate, from the Association of State and Provincial Psychology Boards.
 I attained Level II training in Gottman Couples Therapy, finished my Externship in Emotion-Focused Therapy (EFT), became certified in Medical/ Analytical Hypnotherapy, and was trained and supervised in EMDR.
 I turned my focus to Schema Therapy as I noticed the remarkable effect it had on clients.
 Schema Therapy is designed also for those with entrenched patterns and complex and difficult marital cycles.
 It allows me at the same time to utilize the skills developed via these other psychotherapeutic perspectives which I studied and practiced.

-Professional Associations and Affiliations: I am active member of a number of professional organizations, including the Wisconsin Psychological Association, the National Register of Health Service Providers in Psychology, the International Society of Schema Therapy.
+Professional Associations and Affiliations: I am active member of a number of professional organizations, including the National Register of Health Service Providers in Psychology, the International Society of Schema Therapy, the Christian Medical and Dental Associations, the Christian Counselors Network, the Society of Catholic Social Scientists and the Catholic Psychotherapy Association.

 Internationally Certified through the International Society of Schema Therapy, Advanced & Trainer levels for both individual & Couples Schema Therapy